Frank Borman: Apollo 8

-The Apollo8 spacecraft splashed down in darkness at 10:51:42 UTC (05:51:42 EST) on Friday, December 27.
+The Apollo 8 spacecraft splashed down in darkness at 10:51:42 UTC (05:51:42 EST) on Friday, December 27.
 Borman had argued for this; a daylight landing would have required orbiting the Moon at least twelve times, and Borman did not think this was necessary.
 When the spacecraft hit the water, Borman did not flick the switch to release the parachutes quickly enough.
 They dragged the spacecraft over and left it upside down.
 In this position, the flashing light beacon could not be seen by the recovery helicopters.
 Borman inflated the bags in the nose of the spacecraft, which then righted itself.
 Mission ground rules required a daylight recovery, so the crew had to wait 45 minutes until local sunrise before the frogmen could open the hatches.
 Borman became seasick and threw up, and was glad when he could be taken on board the recovery ship, the aircraft carrier USS Yorktown.

-Apollo8 came at the end of 1968, a year that had seen much upheaval in the United States and most of the world.
+Apollo 8 came at the end of 1968, a year that had seen much upheaval in the United States and most of the world.
 They were the first human beings to orbit another celestial body, having survived a mission that even the crew themselves had rated as having only a fifty-fifty chance of fully succeeding.
-The effect of Apollo8 was summed up in a telegram from a stranger, received by Borman after the mission, that stated simply, "Thank you Apollo 8.
+The effect of Apollo 8 was summed up in a telegram from a stranger, received by Borman after the mission, that stated simply, "Thank you Apollo 8.
 You saved 1968."

 The crew were accorded ticker tape parades in New York, Chicago and Washington, D.C., where they were awarded the NASA Distinguished Service Medal, which was presented by President Lyndon B. Johnson.
 Borman was also awarded the Air Force Distinguished Service Medal.
 Afterward, Borman was sent on a goodwill tour of Europe, with a secondary objective of finding out more about the space programs of other NATO countries.
 He was accompanied by Bourgin and Nicholas Ruwe, the assistant chief of protocol at the State Department.
 Borman met with Queen Elizabeth II, Prince Philip and a teenage Princess Anne at Buckingham Palace in the UK, with President Charles de Gaulle in France, Pope Paul VI in Rome, and King Baudouin and Queen Fabiola of Belgium.